Three dead from the Armenian side. Aggravation on the border with Azerbaijan

-The Armenian Defense Ministry reports that since early morning the Azerbaijani Armed Forces have been firing intensively at Armenian positions in the direction of Sotk settlement.
+The Armenian Defense Ministry reports that since early morning the Azerbaijani Armed Forces have been firing heavily at Armenian positions in the direction of Sotk settlement.
 In addition to small arms, mortars and drones were used.
 On the Armenian side three people were killed and two wounded.
-One of the wounded is in extremely serious condition, the life of the other, according to the doctors’ assessment, is out of danger.
+One of the wounded is in extremely serious condition.
 In the afternoon, the shelling continued towards the Armenian village of Norabak.
 Both settlements are located in Gegharkunik region, near Lake Sevan.

 In the second half of the day the Armenian Defense Ministry announced a relative decrease in the intensity of fire.
 There were no significant changes until the publication of the piece.